-If you’ve worked in an office for a reasonable period of time, you know what I mean.
-People can get quite nasty about others who take sick days; “She’s not sick AGAIN is she?”
+If you've worked in an office for a reasonable period of time, you know what I mean.
+People can get quite nasty about others who take sick days: “She's not sick AGAIN is she?”
 “Day off?
-He’s only got a slight cold!”…
+He's only got a little cold!”…

 There's a virtual hero badge to be gained for the soldier who battles on no matter how sick or stressed.
 In fact, many people view this as a requirement for promotion.
 The corporate culture loves the worker who never has a day off, and bosses tend to favour those willing to sacrifice their health for the good of the company.

-Me personally, I am a total wimp when it comes to being ill, and I certainly won’t work when I feel like trash.
-Why force your body to be active when it is clearly telling you to rest.
-The soreness, the lack of energy and appetite are ways of your body telling you to lie down.
-Plenty of fluids, rest and an early night; that’s what my mum has always said.
+Me personally, I am a total wimp when it comes to being ill, and I certainly won't work when I feel like trash.
+Why force your body to be active when it is clearly telling you to rest?

 I appreciate that for those on zero hours contracts, and those who don't get sick pay, taking a day off isn't really an option, but where possible we should all be mindful of what our bodies are telling us and take as long as we need to restore full health.